nens/threedi-docs/source/d_before_you_begin.rst

 --------------

 If you like to set up a new model it may be helpful to start from an empty database.
 Download an empty spatialite database :download:`here <other/empty.sqlite>`.

+Please be aware not to add any columns to existing tables in the spatialite as they may interfere with future migrations.